 eRosary incorporates a motion sensor that allows you to activate it by making the sign of the cross (no, seriously, where are the cameras? are you playing a joke on me?
 I don't recover).
 Once activated, the device allows you to choose between a standard Rosary, a contemplative one or other thematic variations that will be released year after year.

 Once active, eRosary will record the "progress in prayer" through the stations and mysteries that make up the well-known ritual.

 The data collected by the Electronic Rosary is also stored in a companion app (available for iOS and Android) which contains audio guides, images and customized content.

 The device comes packaged with a wireless charging station and 4 days of use are guaranteed by 2 hours of charging.
 It's on sale on the Acer website for around $ 99.

-To use the effective expression of a friend, I field against this initiative a huge deployment of MAYBE: on the one hand the initiative of Pope Francis is disruptive for the methods of implementation and for the communicative hype that accompanies it.
+To use the effective expression of a friend, I field a huge deployment of MAYBE against this initiative: on the one hand, the initiative of Pope Francis is disruptive for the methods of implementation and for the communicative hype that accompanies it.